Business As Usual (BAU) IT Support | Microbyte

 Conclusion

 BAU support strategies necessarily evolve and require ongoing re-assessment to maintain operational efficiencies; otherwise, team members can fall behind the curve.
 Teams can sometimes be too small to achieve optimal results.
-Other times, balancing BAU and separate projects is the straw that broke the proverbial back.
+Other times, balancing bau and project work is the straw that broke the proverbial back.

-Understanding, when to use a BAU IT support service is important to maintain established performance metrics.
+Understanding when to use a dedicated support service is important to maintain established performance metrics.
 Doing that before a serious security breach or a deterioration in operational support is paramount.

 Please subscribe to our newsletter to receive regular insights into establishing and improving IT support systems in your enterprise.